Home

 Some studies have come up with rates as high as 30%-50%.

 More recent studies, however, have been finding lower rates.
 There are two reasons for this.
-The first reason is that now studies tend to take in a wider range of bipolar people, whereas earlier studies focused on patients who were already hospitalized.
-The second reason is the increase in the use of lithium and other medications that effectively treat bipolar.
+The first reason is that now studies tend to take in a wider range of bipolar people, whereas earlier studies focused on patients who were already hospitalized and therefore in a greater state of symptom severity.
+The second reason is the increase in the use of lithium and other medications that effectively

 The absolute most conservative figure suggested for patients diagnosed today is AT LEAST a 5% lifetime suicide risk.